moberwasserlechner/vaadin-chartjs/README.md

 Follow me on [![Twitter Follow](https://img.shields.io/twitter/follow/michaelowl_web.svg?style=social&label=Twitter&style=flat-square)](https://twitter.com/michaelowl_web) to be notified about new releases.

+## Sponsorship

+Thanks to these [people and organisations](SPONSORS.md) I'm able to keep developing this project.
+If you appreciate what I do, please consider becoming my [patron](https://patreon.com/moberwasserlechner).
+Thanks.

+_Placeholder for a head sponsor (name and logo)_

 ## Features

 * Fluent api to configure the charts